josh-stillman/devops-for-typescript-devs/README.md

 ### Origin vs. Viewer Request Triggers

 Viewer requests are executed for every request around the world.
 They're good for things like [localization](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-how-to-choose-event.html) (e.g., adding a language abbreviation to the url).
-Origin requests are executed only once at the origin (here, our s3 bucket), and are good for use cases where we want to affect all requests around the world.
+Origin requests are executed only once for all requests to a particular path, and are good for use cases where we want to affect all requests around the world.

 Here, we want an origin request.
 We want all requests globally for a given url to be rewritten to access the correct HTML file.